Opensourceful/WolfFlow-Cookiecutter/{{cookiecutter.project_slug}}/wolf_config/default-mode/README.md

 # Default Mode Configuration

-This directory contains configuration files for a custom default mode in RooFlow.
+This directory contains configuration files for a custom default mode in WolfFlow.

 ## Files